 Community Open House

-The Armory Learning Arts Center’s Covid-19 protocols will be in place for this event, with temperature checks at the door, masks, and spacing.
 Advanced registration is strongly suggested to secure a space.
 All participants will be placed according to age, and will be grouped Ages 8-11, 12-14, and 15-19 years.
 Class Attire should be clothing that allows freedom of movement with socks for footwear.
 Long hair should be secured.
 Jewelry and loose clothing should not be worn in class.
 Registration is FREE.
 Class sizes are limited and will be filled in the order that registration is received.
-Forms are available at alabamadancetheatre.com.
+Click here for more information.